 - The Confluent Cloud CLI requires users to log in with a Confluent Cloud user account.

-- The Confluent Cloud CLI is interactive and does not support scripting.
+- All Confluent Cloud CLI traffic is https.

 Run this command to install the Confluent Cloud CLI.
 This command creates a

 <path-to-directory>/bin).
 On Windows, an appropriate Linux environment may need to be installed

 sh commands available, such as the